 It is worth noting that compliance is one of the benefits of Malta’s GRP.
 The applicants need to maintain proof of purchase or lease of property on an annual basis.
 They also need to provide proof of health insurance cover.
 For the first five years, these documents need to be submitted on an annual basis.

 After five years, authorities may ease the requirements.
-Long-term commitment ensures legal residency and encourages responsible planning—one of the practical Benefits of Malta’s GRP.
-Thus, South Koreans seeking to apply under the GRP need to be prepared to undergo this long-term obligation.
+Long-term commitment ensures legal residency and encourages responsible planning one of the practical Benefits of Malta’s GRP.
+Thus, South Koreans seeking to apply under the GRP must prepare for this long-term obligation.

 Conclusion